Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Heteroscedastic Gaussian Processes (HetGP)

-Observing the fit in \Cref{Fig:toy-HetGP}, the fitted emulator mean (purple lines) does not match up well with the simulator.
+Observing the fit in \Cref{Fig:toy-HetGP}, the fitted emulator mean (dashed red line) does not match up well with the simulator.
 The emulator predicts an approximately linear response whereas the simulator is clearly sinusoidal in nature.
 The emulator is interpreting the systematic sinusoidal variation as noise, rather than signal.
 Ultimately, this is because emulating a stochastic computer model requires much more information than the standard deterministic problem.
 However, when provided with adequate amounts of data, HetGP can produce excellent surrogates for complex stochastic computer models \citep{Binois2018}.

-\section{Stochastic Multilevel Emulation}
+\section{Stochastic multilevel emulation}

-\subsection{Motivation and Intuition}
+\subsection{Motivation and intuition}

-We outline our proposed approach to stochastic multilevel (SML) emulation which naturally extends deterministic emulation techniques and exploits the cheap approximations that are readily available from the Athena simulator.
+In this section, we outline our proposed approach to stochastic multilevel (SML) emulation of stochastic simulators.
+This naturally extends deterministic emulation techniques and exploits the cheap approximations that are readily available from the Athena simulator.
 This approach is quite general and will apply to many stochastic simulators when cheap approximations are available.
-Many stochastic computer simulators have a complexity parameter, such as the length of a time step, or granularity of a grid over space, which exchanges simulation accuracy for computational efficiency, examples include \cite{Kennedy2000} and \citet{Le2014}.
-In our wind farm setting this will be the `time step' in a numerical integration within each simulation run, as well as the overall wind farm size (number of turbines).
-The accuracy required comes at a computational cost which severely hinders the size of our computer experiment, limiting the quality of the fitted emulator and future inferences.
-We aim to exploit such properties in jointly modelling the ``cheap'' simulator and ``expensive'' simulator.
+Many stochastic computer simulators have a complexity parameter, such as the length of a time step, or granularity of a grid over space, which exchanges simulation accuracy for computational cost; examples include \cite{Kennedy2000} and \citet{Le2014}.
+In our wind farm setting this will be the time step, $\Delta t$, in a numerical integration within each simulation run.

+The number of event times is affected by $\Delta t$, which generates the random time between events.
+Accurate runs ($\Delta t = 0.001$) of the Athena simulator take just over $3$ minutes for a wind farm with $200$ turbines on a desktop PC with $8 \times 3.20 \,\text{GHz}$ processors and $16\,\text{GB}$ RAM.
+On the same machine, cheap runs ($\Delta t = 0.1$) take just under $3$ seconds.
+A single expensive run is computationally equivalent to $60$ cheap runs.The accuracy required comes at a computational cost which severely hinders the size of our computer experiment, limiting the quality of the fitted emulator.
+We aim to exploit these computational properties in jointly modelling the ``cheap'' simulator and ``expensive'' simulator.
 The outputs from cheap and expensive versions of stochastic simulators will be related.
-Runs from both versions will be combined to build an overall better emulator.
+Runs from both versions are combined to build an overall better emulator.

+The two levels of the Athena simulator are approximately linearly related; see \Cref{Fig:cheapandexp}.
+The relationship is not exact, partially due to the stochasticity of the two levels.
+The relationship flattens off when the probit cheap code exhibits values above about $1.6$.